danvoh/UPCfind/README.md

 2. Ensure you have all the dependencies installed.
 3. Run the `main.py` file using Python.
 4. Use the tabs to perform searches, apply filters, manage bookmarks, and view search history.

-## Contributing

-Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.